b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - This is like a naive estimator with $h$ = $2d_k(x)$.
 - The k-nn estimator is not continuous and not a probability density function.
 - To get a smoother estimate, a kernel function can be incorporated.

+### Generalization to Multivariate Data

+- In high-dimensional spaces, nonparametric estimates are subject to the **curse of dimensionality**.
+- In high dimensions, the concept of "close" also becomes blurry.